chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-spouted-cylinder-bed/gas-solid-spouted-cylinder-bed.rst

     :name: mesh_ver
     :height: 10cm

-In Unresolved-CFD-DEM, Cells need to have a enough volume to contain particles in it.
-Basically the size of cells should be least three time larger than the diameter of the particles in order to get stable calculation.
-So this can be expressed as follows.
+In Unresolved CFD-DEM, the averaging volume used to calculate the void fraction needs to be large enough to contain several particles (>10).
+Since the averaging volume used in the quadrature-centred method is generally related to the cell volume, this introduces a limitation on the cell size.
+In general, the averaging volume, which in this case corresponds to the cell size, should be approximatively three time larger than the diameter of the particles in order to get stable calculation.
+So this can be expressed as follows:

 .. math::
   \dfrac{d_p}{\Delta x} \leq 3